 Among them,f'is the focal length of the star simulator,d' is the diameter of the star point delineation on the star point reticle, θ' is the Angle of the simulated single star.

 From Equation (3-1)，it can be seen that the smaller the Angle θ' of a single star is,the smaller the corresponding value of d' will be, while f' needs to be increased.
-Furthermore, the smaller the d'，the lower the energy will be accordingly.[10]
+Furthermore, the smaller the d'，the lower the energy will be accordingly [10].
 Therefore, when designing a star simulator, the choice of d' needs to be moderate.
 If a smaller single-star Angle θ'needs to be simulated, f'should be appropriately increased.
 This means that the smaller the simulated single-star opening Angle is, the greater the required focal length f' will be，An increase in the focal length f' will lead to a larger system size and heavier weight, and at the same time, the design difficulty will also increase, making the correction of aberrations more complex.When choosing the focal length f'，it is necessary to comprehensively consider the processing difficulty and the overall size of the simulator to achieve a balance between performance and feasibility.
 Based on previous design experience, the focal length of the optical system of the star simulator is 60mm.

 There is a rich library of optical system models in the Code V software.
 When designing the initial structure of the optical system of the star simulator, models similar to the design requirements can be selected from these model libraries.
 Usually, the screening is based on the f-number and half-field of view of the optical system, where the F-number of the optical system is the ratio of the focal length to the exit pupil diameter.